umbgtt10/fluxion/INTEGRATION.md

 Run it: `cargo run --example stream-aggregation`

-For testing examples, see the test suites in `fluxion-stream/tests/` which extensively use `Sequenced<T>` for controlled ordering scenarios.
+For testing examples, see the test suites in `fluxion-stream/tests/` which extensively use `ChronoTimestamped<T>` for controlled timestamp scenarios.